nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 View all existing Ingredients in the Ingredient list.

-*Tip❕* Useful to check all your Ingredients available
+*Tip* ❕ Useful to check all your Ingredients available

 Format: `list ingr`